Our Residential Services deliver individually tailored support in a homelike setting for people with additional support needs.

 Entry to the Residential Care program is solely through DFFH referral.
 Placement into Residential Care is based on an assessment of needs and includes consideration of the Aboriginal Child Placement Principles.
 Where possible, the priority is always for children and young people to reside with family and in their own communities.

-For further information about MASP’s Residential Care program, the referral process or becoming a Residential Care staff member, please contact Dani Edwards, Manager of Residential Services by emailing dedwards@masp.or.au.
+For further information about MASP’s Residential Care program, the referral process or becoming a Residential Care staff member, please contact Jack Chirgwin, Manager of Residential Services by emailing jchirgwin@masp.org.au.